Legal Statements

 Nondiscrimination Statement

 The College of Holy Cross rejects and condemns all forms of harassment, wrongful discrimination, retaliation and disrespect and is committed to sustaining a welcoming environment for everyone and especially for those vulnerable to discrimination on the basis of race, religion, color, national origin, age, marital or parental status, veteran status, sex, disabilities, genetic information, sexual orientation or gender identity.
 It is the policy of the College to adhere to all applicable state and federal laws prohibiting discrimination.
-The College does not discriminate unlawfully in admission to, access to, treatment in or employment in its programs and activities on the basis of a person’s race, religion, color, national origin, age, marital or parental status (including pregnancy and pregnancy related conditions), veteran status, sex, disability, genetic information, sexual orientation or gender identity or any other legally protected status, while reserving its right where permitted by law to take action designed to promote its Jesuit and Catholic mission.
+The College does not discriminate unlawfully-in admission to, access to, treatment in or employment in its programs and activities on the basis of a person’s race, religion, color, national origin, age, marital or parental status (including pregnancy and pregnancy related conditions1), veteran status, sex, disability, genetic information, sexual orientation or gender identity or any other legally protected status, while reserving its right where permitted by law to take action designed to promote its Jesuit and Catholic mission.

 Unlawful discrimination, harassment, including, but not limited to sexual violence and sexual misconduct, and retaliation are prohibited and will not be tolerated at the College.
 Such behavior violates College policies and may result in disciplinary action, up to and including termination or dismissal from the College.
 To review the College’s policies regarding discrimination and harassment and related investigation and resolution procedures, please see the following links: Sexual Misconduct Policy and discriminatory harassment policy.